-- All mushers qualified to race must be present at the pre-race banquet on Thursday, March 1, 2018.
-Each musher will personally draw his/her starting position. - The drawing for starting position will be done at the pre-race banquet on Thursday, March 1, 2018.
+- All mushers qualified to race must be present at the pre-race banquet on Thursday, February 28, 2019.
+Each musher will personally draw his/her starting position. - The drawing for starting position will be done at the pre-race banquet on Thursday, February 28, 2019.
 Each musher will draw for his/her starting position.
 The drawing for positions will be divided into two groups.
-All mushers who were present in person to pay entry fee on June 24, 2017, between 9:30 a.m. and 2:30 p.m. and those who are not present but have paid their entry fee and provided the required paperwork to the ITC will draw for the first starting positions.
-The remaining mushers, who enter in any manner after 2:30 p.m. on June 24, 2017, will draw in the second group for starting position.
+All mushers who were present in person to pay entry fee on June 30, 2018, between 9:30 a.m. and 2:30 p.m. and those who are not present but have paid their entry fee and provided the required paperwork to the ITC will draw for the first starting positions.
+The remaining mushers, who enter in any manner after 2:30 p.m. on June 30, 2018, will draw in the second group for starting position.

-Rule 2 -- Entries: Entries will be accepted from June 24, 2017 until December 1, 2017 by the Iditarod Trail Committee (ITC), 2100 S Knik Goose Bay Road, Wasilla, Alaska 99654.
+Rule 2 -- Entries: Entries will be accepted from June 30, 2018, until November 30, 2018 by the Iditarod Trail Committee (ITC), 2100 S Knik Goose Bay Road, Wasilla, Alaska 99654.
 Kennels entering must indicate the musher's name with their entry.
 Entries may be presented to the ITC in person by the musher, or by mail.
-The maximum number of entries for the 2018 race will be one hundred (100).
-Once the maximum one hundred is reached, a waiting list will be established, on a first-come, first-served basis.
+The maximum number of entries for the 2019 race will be one hundred (100).
+Once the maximum one hundred is reached, a waiting list will be established, on a first-come, first- served basis.
 To qualify for the waiting list, the race application must be completed, signed and turned in, the participant's release must be signed, and turned in, the Nome housing form must be completed and turned in, and a one-hundred dollar (\$100.00) non-refundable fee paid.
 If an entrant withdraws from the list of one hundred entrants, the name at the top of the waiting list will be moved up to the entry list, upon receipt of the entry fee in full.
 The slot will be held open for no more than seven (7) days after notification, before it will be offered to the next name on the waiting list.

-Mushers will sign up for the 2018 race beginning at 9:30 a.m. on Saturday, June 24, 2017 at ITC HQ in Wasilla.
-All who enter the 2018 race by any means before 2:30 p.m. on June 24, 2017 will be in the first draw.
+Mushers will sign up for the 2019 race beginning at 9:30 a.m. on Saturday, June 30, 2018 at ITC HQ in Wasilla.
+All who enter the 2019 race by any means before 2:30 p.m. on June 30, 2018 will be in the first draw.

-Entries postmarked after June 24, 2017 in person or by mail will be entered in the second drawing.
+Entries postmarked after June 30.
+2018 or submitted in any other manner after that date will be entered in the second drawing.

 A submission will not be considered complete until the entry fee is paid in full, the race application is completed, signed and turned in, the participant's release is signed and turned in, and the Nome housing form is completed and turned in, and in the case of rookies, the reference and qualification materials are received concerning the qualifying races.
+The W--9 tax form must also be submitted at the time of entry.
 The local contact form and the dog care agreement will be turned in no later than food drop.
 Food drops will not be accepted until the dog care agreement and the two local contact forms are turned in.
 An entry is complete when all outstanding fines are paid, any penalties or censures are complete, and any legal action between the musher and ITC is resolved.